 Since 2014, there has been a 72% increase in the number of campers who camp three or more times a year demonstrating the increase in camping over the years.
 Camping has become hugely popular amongst the younger generation as 56% of campers are Millennials, however, it is still very common amongst Generation Xers and Baby Boomers.

 So why do people go camping?
 Many people look to camp as an opportunity to escape from their busy lives and connect with nature.
-34% of people take their first camping trip because they have a love for the outdoors, making it the number one reason as to why people go camping.
-From glamping with luxuries to sleeping under the stars, camping truly caters to everyone.
+34% of people take their first trip because they have a love for the outdoors, making it the number one reason as to why people enjoy it.
+From glamping with luxuries to sleeping under the stars, this type of trip truly caters to everyone.

 77 million households in the U.S. contain someone who camps.

 Since 2014, 6 million households have taken up camping.
-64% of these campers go out three or more times a year.
+64% of them go out three or more times a year.

-In 2018, 4 million households camped for the first time.
+In 2018, 4 million families camped for the first time.
 51% of these campers were from non-white groups.

-In 2018, 8% of those who went camping stayed in the backcountry, whereas 65% chose to stay in campsites.
+In 2018, 8% of those who camped, stayed in the backcountry, whereas 65% chose to stay in campsites.

 56% of campers are Millennials.

-Over the last couple of years, 40 million people took RV camping trips.
+Over the last couple of years, 40 million people took RV trips.

 There was a 64% increase in the number of Americans going camping in 2018.